ynput/OpenPype/README.md

     - **10.15** Catalina
     - **11.1** Big Sur (using Rosetta2)

-For more details on requirements visit [requirements documentation](https://openpype.io/docs/dev_requirements)
+For more details on requirements visit [requirements documentation](https://ayon.ynput.io/docs/dev_requirements)

-Building OpenPype
+Building AYON Desktop application
 -----------------

-To build OpenPype you currently need [Python 3.9](https://www.python.org/downloads/) as we are following [vfx platform](https://vfxplatform.com).
+To build AYON you currently need [Python 3.9](https://www.python.org/downloads/) as we are following [vfx platform](https://vfxplatform.com).
 Because of some Linux distros comes with newer Python version already, you need to install **3.9** version and make use of it.
 You can use perhaps [pyenv](https://github.com/pyenv/pyenv) for this on Linux.
 **Note**: We do not support 3.9.0 because of [this bug](https://github.com/python/cpython/pull/22670).
 Please, use higher versions of 3.9.x.